Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 Coroutines don't use any off-heap storage and do not consume any native resources by themselves, unless the code that is running inside a coroutine does open a file or some other resource.
 While files opened in a coroutine must be closed somehow, the coroutine itself does not need to be closed.
 When coroutine is suspended its whole state is available by the reference to its continuation.
-If you loose the reference to suspended coroutine's continuation, then it will be ultimately collected by garbage collector.
+If you lose the reference to suspended coroutine's continuation, then it will be ultimately collected by garbage collector.

 Coroutines that open some closeable resources deserve a special attention.
 Consider the following coroutine